platonai/exotic-amazon/README.md

 ## Results

+### Local file system

-The results are written in json:
+The results are written in json to local file system by default:

 Linux: